-describe rule definitions

-depth <- list(c(0, 1, 2, 3))

-age <- list(c(0, 1000, 2000, 3000))

-density <- list(P1 = list(mean = c(2.5, 2.5, 2.5, 2.5),

-180 sd = c(0.0, 0.1, 0.2, 0.0)))

-packing <- list(P1 = list(mean = rep(0.5, 4),

-sd = rep(0, 4))
+'''

 assign age rule

-185 book <- set_Rule(book = book,
+book <- set Rule (book = book,

 parameter = "age",

+140

 value = age,

 depth = depth)

-190 ## assign density rule
+assign density rule

-book <- set_Rule(book = book,
+book <- set Rule(book = book,

+145

 parameter = "density",

 value = density,

 depth = depth)

-195

 assign packing rule

-book <- set_Rule(book = book,
+150 book <- set Rule(book = book,

 parameter = "packing",

 value = packing,

-200 depth = depth)
+depth = depth)

+'''

 make_Sample() is a special function used to turn the essential information of a rule book into a discrete set of n grains.

 For this, the function requires the arguments book (the rule book used to define the sediment section), depth (defining the centroid depth where the sample is created), and geometry (defining the geometrical shape of the sample container).
-205 Currently, two types of sample containers are implemented: "cuboid" and "cylinder".
+Currently, two types of sample containers are implemented: "cuboid" and "cylinder".
 Depending on which of the two container shapes is used, further input is needed regarding height, width, length and radius.
-The function first estimates the number of grains needed to fill the volume of the sample container.
-To do so, a test set of 1000 grains is sampled using uniformly distributed random depth values inside the depth interval defined by the container dimension.
-With the discrete grain depths at hand, the rule book is queried to get information about the likelihood with which grain may come from one of
+The function output is a data.frame object with all grains, each described by the parameters contained in the rule book.
+The following code snippet creates a 1 cm3 large cubic sample: